aws-samples/shopfloor-connectivity/docs/README.md

 SFC is based on the concept of configuration providers, that collect data from internal or external sources.
 These providers can constantly monitor resources, periodically make calls or wait for incoming configuration data, and apply the providers logic to build the actual SFC configuration that is provided to a configuration data stream of the SFC core.
 If an updated version of configuration data is provided to the SFC core , it will automatically restart its internal processes to let the internal and external processes use this updates version of the configuration data, without the need to restart the core process.

 As SFC is deployed in a distributed mode, where protocol and target adapters can be running as standalone services, potentially on different systems, the SFC core will automatically extract the subsets of relevant data and send this to the adapter services when the SFC core is started or when it received an update configuration from its configuration provider.
-This means that there is no need to manually distribute the confirmation data to these services, even when they run remotely, as they will automatically and constantly receive a consistent of the SFC configuration.
+This means that there is no need to manually distribute the confirmation data to these services, even when they run remotely, as they will automatically and constantly receive a consistent in of the SFC configuration.
 The only information that is required to bootstrap these services is the port number on which they can receive the configuration update.

 This feature ensures that the SFC system is always up-to-date with the latest configuration data.